Unveiling the Magic of Base64 Encoding: Simplifying Data Handling

 10. How is Base64 used in email attachments?

-Email attachments use Base64 encoding as part of the MIME (Multipurpose Internet Mail Extensions) standard.
-Since email protocols were originally designed for ASCII text, binary files are Base64 encoded to ensure safe transmission.
-The email client automatically encodes attachments before sending and decodes them upon receipt.
-This process is transparent to users but essential for maintaining file integrity across various email systems.
+Email attachments use Base64 per MIME (Multipurpose Internet Mail Extensions) standards.
+Email protocols originally designed for ASCII text would corrupt binary files without encoding.
+Email clients automatically encode attachments before sending and decode upon receipt, transparently maintaining file integrity across systems.

 References